 School friends should be factored into their worries about the move.
 Do not brush off the importance of their friends based on their age, as this will likely be an important subject to them.
 Older children will likely stay in touch on their own, via social media channels.
 However, for younger children, you can arrange a pen friend relationship.
 At whatever age, using social media is at your own discretion.
 Think about online safety and how you intend to protect your child when they use the internet.

 Pictures are a great start to giving them a clue as to what their new life will be like.
 The next step is to emphasise any other details they will benefit from directly.
 The usual things to push are a larger garden; own rooms for the first time; a bigger room; or any other special features of the new home.

 Give accurate school information

-If your children are going to move school, this can be equally worrisome for them, and can heighten feelings of anxiety that were already brought on by the house move.
-Having access to photos of the school, either via the web or by requesting a prospectus, will do you many favours when it comes to familiarising your child with the new school.
+If your children are going to move school, this can be equally worrisome for them and can heighten feelings of anxiety that were already brought on by the house move.
+Having access to photos of the school, either via the web or by requesting a prospectus, will do you a world of good when it comes to familiarising your child with the new school.

 Give specific dates